 |Total Credit Hours: 24.0|

-Students can only enter the Introduction to Gunsmithing certificate program in the Fall semester.
-It is recommended that prospective students apply to the college as early as possible and meet with the Gunsmithing Program Coordinator, Dave Berryhill, who is maintaining a waiting list of prospective students for the Fall 2013 Introduction to Gunsmithing certificate.
+It is recommended that prospective students apply to the college as early as possible and meet with the Gunsmithing Program Coordinator, Jerry Capone, who is maintaining a waiting list of prospective students for the Introduction to Gunsmithing certificate.

 The Gunsmithing student may be eligible to receive an Associate Degree in Occupational Technology with a major in General Technology if that student: